Former Commander, USS Benfold and Author, It’s Your Ship

-Senior Editor-at-Large, Fortune and Bestselling Author; Helping Leaders Confront Trends Driving Disruption
+Senior Editor-at-Large, Fortune and Bestselling Author; Arming Leaders to Confront Disruption Change and Win

 SUMMARY: The best companies and leaders win by confronting reality faster than the competition.
 Geoff Colvin of Fortune delivers valuable insights to help them do just that.
 His unique perspective stems from unparalleled access to top global business leaders who tell him what they’re seeing, thinking, and doing.
 As a result, Geoff can provide audiences with a clearer path for an uncertain future.
 Geoff unpacks actionable insights on the economic, market, political, and technological forces driving disruptive change.
 Geoff’s columns and cover stories in Fortune have earned him millions of loyal fans, many of whom also hear him on the CBS Radio Network, where he reaches seven million listeners each week.
 Geoff Colvin is author of four books including the groundbreaking international bestseller Talent Is Overrated: What Really Separates World-Class Performers from Everybody Else.
 His latest book is The New York Times bestseller Humans are Underrated which looks at the future of work and how humans will fit into a workplace filled with robots and smart technology.

 Lead Anchor, BBC World News America and Bestselling Author; Insights on American Politics, Global Affairs and Issues for Women